-Following an incident of sexual assault, there is a limited window of time (often about 96 hours) in which to preserve some physical evidence.
-However, this estimate should not deter survivors from requesting a forensic exam if it has been longer than 96 hours, as it may still be possible to gather other evidence and address related medical needs.
+Following an incident of sexual assault, there is a limited window of time (often about four days) in which to preserve some physical evidence.
+However, this estimate should not deter survivors from requesting a forensic exam if it has been longer than four days, as it may still be possible to gather other evidence and address related medical needs.
 It may also be possible to obtain evidence from towels, sheets, clothes, and other items for longer periods of time.
 It is best to gather evidence prior to washing a person's body or changing clothing.
-If clothes have been changed, the clothes worn at the time of the incident should be brought to the examination in a clean, sanitary container such as a paper grocery bag or wrapped in a clean sheet (plastic containers do not breathe and may render evidence useless).
+If clothes have been changed, the clothes worn at the time of the incident should be brought to the examination in a clean, sanitary container such as a paper grocery bag or wrapped in a clean sheet (plastic containers do not breathe and may render evidence less able to be analyzed).
 A change of clothing should also be brought to the hospital, as the clothes worn at the time of the incident will likely be kept as evidence.

-Taking the steps to gather evidence immediately does not commit an individual to any particular course of action, or require an individual to file a police report .
-The decision to seek timely medical attention and gather any evidence, however, will preserve the full range of options to seek resolution under this Policy or through the pursuit of criminal prosecution, and may be helpful in obtaining protective orders.
+Taking the steps to gather evidence immediately does not commit an individual to any particular course of action, or require an individual to file a police report.
+The decision to seek timely medical attention and gather any evidence, however, will preserve the full range of options to seek resolution under the Sexual and Interpersonal Misconduct Policy or through the pursuit of criminal prosecution, and may be helpful in obtaining protective orders.